galaxyproject/galaxy-hub/src/Test/index.md

 #### Testing

-If you are involved with scientific or functional testing of a new Galaxy tool, please send an email to [mailto:galaxy-bugs AT lists DOT galaxyproject DOT org](Galaxy-Bugs) to discuss options for data resources and a potential temporary quota increase.
+If you are involved with scientific or functional testing of a new Galaxy tool, please send an email to [Galaxy-Bugs](mailto:galaxy-bugs AT lists DOT galaxyproject DOT org) to discuss options for data resources and a potential temporary quota increase.

 ## Developers and Administrators